freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/testing-our-pattern/en.md

 ---
-title: "Testing our pattern"
+title: "Testing a design"
-order: 250
+order: 1250
 ---

+<Fixme> Update this for v3 </Fixme>

 With the basic outline of our pattern ready, now would be a good time to test it to see how well it adapts to different measurements,